-Evaluation Parameter Rationale - Evidence Basis 8.1 The availability, quality, and/or adequacy of the evidence is sufficient to substantiate that conservation and management measures are designed to ensure the long-term sustainability of fishery resources at levels which promote optimum utilization, and are based on verifiable and objective scientific and/or traditional, fisher, or community sources.
+Evaluation Parameter Rationale - Evidence Basis Met?
+(Yes/No/NA) 8.1 The availability, quality, and/or adequacy of the evidence is sufficient to substantiate that conservation and management measures are designed to ensure the long-term sustainability of fishery resources at levels which promote optimum utilization, and are based on verifiable and objective scientific and/or traditional, fisher, or community sources.
 Examples may include reports, fishery management plans, regulations, or other management measures.
-8.1.1 The availability, quality, and/or adequacy of the evidence is sufficient to substantiate that Yes that in the evaluation of alternative conservation and management measures, their cost-
+Yes 8.1.1 The availability, quality, and/or adequacy of the evidence is sufficient to substantiate that in the evaluation of alternative conservation and management measures, their cost- Yes